rnadanadia/Clustering_Enron/README.md

    - [X] Kivanc : Literature review and applying Clustering method in csv file
    - [X] Anjali : Providing a clear stepstone to reach the goal and data cleaning
    - [X] Nadia : Data Cleaning and visualization
+   - In the afternoon all member is working on data visualization based on Kmeans and LDA models.

    ***Challenge for today***
-   a.
-Tim :  To create a first cluster, using Kmeans and plotting and understanding clustering process.
+   - Tim :  To create a first cluster, using Kmeans and plotting and understanding clustering process.
-   b.
-Kivanc :To implemente time and understanding clustering.
+   - Kivanc :To implemente time and understanding clustering.
-   c.
-Anjali: Overall understand all steps of preprocessing for topic modelling but facing some issue in  visualizing  model (showing some error).
+   - Anjali: Overall understand all steps of preprocessing for topic modelling but facing some issue in  visualizing  model (showing some error).
-   d.
-Nadia : Data visualization in LDA is empty, might caused by the data process.
+   - Nadia : Data visualization in LDA is empty, might caused by the data process.

 ### 3. Wednesday
    ***General***